-The Town has no established investment policy other than authorization by the Town Council to invest surplus funds in the State Board of Administration Investment Pool.
-Florida PRIME is rated by Standard and Poor's.
+The Town does not have a written investment policy and, therefore, follows Florida Statute 218.415(17).
+The Town invests surplus funds in the State Board of Administration Investment Pool.
+The Florida PRIME is rated by Standard and Poor's.
 The current rating is AAAm.
-The Fund B is not rated by a nationally recognized statistical rating organization.